Chopper (film): Plot

 In 1978 Victoria, Mark "Chopper" Read is an inmate at Pentridge Prison.
 Keithy George, another inmate, points to a line in the yard and tells Mark not to cross the line as it marks the Painters and Dockers territory.
 The next day, Mark rushes across the line and stabs Keithy multiple times.

 The Painters and Dockers put out a $10,000 contract on Mark.
 Mark conscripts Bluey Barnes and Jimmy Loughnan to help him lead a siege on the Painters and Dockers.
 Wanting out of the suicide mission, Jimmy shanks Mark.
 Jimmy slashes his own arm so that he can claim self-defense.
 Mark recovers and is returned to a separate cell from Bluey and Jimmy.
-It is revealed that Mark is serving a 16 1/2 year sentence for the attempted abduction of a judge in order to give Jimmy Loughnan freedom.
+It is revealed that Mark is serving a 16 1/2-year sentence for the attempted abduction of a judge in order to give Jimmy Loughnan freedom.

 Mark meets with the prison board to negotiate a change of prisons for security.
 The board declines, so Mark has his ears cut off so that he can relocate to a mental health wing where he serves the remainder of his sentence.

 When Mark is released from prison, he reunites with his old girlfriend Tanya.
 While out at a club, Mark flies into a jealous rage and fires several shots with a handgun.
 Back at Tanya's house, Mark finds her on the phone with Neville Bartos (Vince Colosimo).
 He physically abuses both Tanya and her mother.

-Mark goes to Neville's house and learns that Neville supplies most of the cocaine to the western suburbs of Melbourne and is very wealthy.
+Mark goes to Neville's house and learns that Neville supplies most of the 'goey' (amphetamine/ 'speed') to the western suburbs of Melbourne and is very wealthy.
 When Neville refuses to give Mark money, Mark shoots him in the abdomen.

 Mark goes to Jimmy Loughnan's apartment that he shares with his pregnant fiancée, Mandy, and their young daughter.
 Mark reveals that he's working for the police, stating that he has a green light to shoot criminals and that he shot Neville.
 Mark tells Jimmy that he heard about the contracts out on his life and that Jimmy was meant to do them, and then holds a gun to Jimmy's head.
 Eventually, Mark apologises and gives money to Jimmy.

 In a car park at the Bojangles, Sammy the Turk, another affiliate, states that he wants to show Mark something.
 Mark produces a sawed-off .410 shotgun and after a brief argument, Mark shoots him in the eye.
 Mandy witnesses the murder from behind a parked car and tells Jimmy.

 Mandy turns crown witness against Mark for the murder of Sammy the Turk.
 It's revealed that Sammy took Mark out to the car park for Jimmy to cash in on the contract against Mark, but unknowingly took him to the wrong car park.
 Mark beats the murder charge but is convicted of malicious wounding of Neville Bartos, and is sentenced to 5 years.